-Nachiketa is one of the many child prodigies in Hindu mythology along with Prahlad, Dhruv, Eklavya and Shravan kumar.
+Nachiketa is one of the many child prodigies in Hindu itihaas along with Prahlad, Dhruv, Eklavya and Shravan Kumar.
 His story appears in the Katha Upanishad and carries its theme message, the secret of death.
 The story goes like this: In the Lineage of Rishi Vajshrava, there was a sage named Uddalaka who performed various sacrifices as did his ancestors.
 His eight-year-old son Nachiketa studied in a gurukul.
 Nachiketa had an inquisitive mind and grazed his teacher’s cattle as fees for his education.

 Nachiketa observes that the cattle became weak and aged after some years and eventually died.
 He often asked his teacher questions regarding the nature of death.
 What caused death?
-What differentiated the living from dead?
+What differentiated the living from the dead?
 His friends also mentioned heaven and hell but when Nachiketa asked where they were, nobody knew.
 He asked his teacher the secret of death and the teacher jokingly told him, “Oh Nachiketa only Yama the God of death can answer your queries satisfactorily!”

 Once Uddalaka performed a sacrifice in which he was required to give away all his worldly possessions.
 Nachiketa was home, he saw that the cows being given away were all old and sick- incapable of giving milk.
 He felt that such futile charity was not going to earn his father any merits.
 He was upset by the inappropriate way his father observed the sacrifice.

-Nachiketa approached his father and asked to whom was he (Nachiketa) being given to (since he too was a possession of the Rishi and hence needed to be given away).
+Nachiketa approached his father and asked to whom was he (Nachiketa) being given (since he too was a possession of the Rishi and hence needed to be given away).
 The sage in his own guilt felt his son mocked him.
 He ignored Nachiketa twice, but when persistent Nachiketa asked the third time, the irritated sage said in anger, “Unto Yama, I give thee.”
 I give you to the God of death.
 Just like all parents who blurt our nasty things to their children in a fit of rage, Uddalaka also had said the words unwittingly.
 He regretted his mistake but the young boy was very impressionable.
 To him his father’s words were absolute.
 He left his father’s ashram for Yama’s abode.

-After a long journey Nachiketa reached Yama’s residence, the gates were shut.
+After a long journey, Nachiketa reached Yama’s residence, the gates were shut.
 Yama was away.
 Nachiketa waited at the gate for three days and nights.
 Yama returned astride his buffalo holding a mace and noose.
 He was very surprised to see a young boy waiting for him.
 While everyone in the world feared him and got petrified on his approach, to find someone waiting before his time to die was unique.
 The young boy was not scared of him either.
 So impressed was Yama that he felt guilty to have made the boy wait without hospitality for three whole days and offered to grant him three wishes.
 Nachiketa chose the following wishes:

 1. To be allowed to return to his father alive, and that his father should no longer be angry with him.